 Oates began writing at the age of 14, after having devoured the works of Fyodor Dostoevsky, the Brontë sisters, William Faulkner, Ernest Hemingway, and Henry David Thoreau.
 At Syracuse University, she started reading Franz Kafka, D. H. Lawrence, Thomas Mann, and Flannery O’Connor, all of whom she’s cited as major influences on her work.

 On the power of the written word to promote empathy and expand one’s world view, Oates says:

 Reading is the sole means by which we slip, involuntarily, often helplessly, into another’s skin, another’s voice, another’s soul.

 In a piece on her favorite works of fiction for The Week, Oates included novels exploring the lives of others across time, place and culture.
-Read on for the list, and complement with the bookshelves of Ernest Hemingway, Margaret Atwood and Philip Roth.
+Read on for the list, and complement with her Masterclass on the art of the short story.

 “In a politically fractious America in which “bearing witness” has been attacked as a motive for art in recent years, emerging writers have nonetheless written boldly across divides of class, ethnic identity, and gender.
 Outstanding among these has been Anthony Marra, a young American author whose first two books are set mainly in Russia and the former Soviet Union.
 In A Constellation of Vital Phenomena, Marra’s debut novel, three survivors of the Second Chechen War band together in an abandoned hospital.
 In 2015’s The Tsar of Love and Techno, linked short stories follow various characters’ dreams and dashed hopes from the 1930s to the present, and then beyond.” -JCO